5. Classes

 public function __construct() {

-// the parent class constructor is not called implicitly
+// the constructor of the parent class is not called implicitly

 }